Contact us (301) 595-0379

 Pour water into medium size pot – add dried Sorrel blossoms, ginger and allspice berries.
 Boil the mixture for 30-45 minutes at a medium to low flame.
 Let it sit for 24 hours (the longer it sits, the stronger and tastier it in the refrigerator.
 Add sugar to taste.
 Strain the next day and enjoy.

 Hibiscus leaves are a green leafy vegetable used in many Hispanic, Asian, African and Indian cuisines.
-This year we have a bumper crop of the leaves and the prized roselle used to make Zobo, Jus de Bissap, Kabade, Agua to Jamaica and Sorrel.
+Last year we had a bumper crop of the leaves and the prized roselle used to make Zobo, Jus de Bissap, Kabade, Agua to Jamaica and Sorrel.
 As more Americans move away from soda, artificial colors and added sugar , drinks like Agua Fresca and Sorrel can help you increase your water and antioxidant intake without the added empty calories.

-Enjoyed during the Christmas holidays, this delightful drink is steeped in history and flavor.
+Traditionally enjoyed during the Christmas holidays, this delightful drink is steeped in history and flavor.
 Here is one of the recipes we like that uses the dried sorrel leaf for a nice lemony flavor.

 Enjoy the original Cool-Aid, all flavor and no artificial dyes, maltodextrin or salt.